Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Introduction

-In this study, we used IT tools to investigate a solar tornado captured in a 3D simulation of a coronal hole.
+In this study, we use Information Theory (IT) methodology to investigate a solar tornado captured in a 3D simulation of a coronal hole.
 Our goal is to go beyond visual associations and directly measure how key physical variables interact over time.
 IT tools, though only recently introduced to space plasma studies, have proven transformative in uncovering hidden structure and causality in nonlinear systems.
 Unlike traditional correlation-based diagnostics, IT methods can identify directionality and time-lagged interactions in turbulent multiscale environments.
 For example, transfer entropy has been used to show that solar flares may influence the timing of subsequent flaring events \citep{Snelling_2020}, and to quantify how solar wind variability drives magnetospheric and radiation belt responses \citep{Wing2019}.
-More recently, IT has revealed vortex–flow coupling in turbulent plasmas \citep{Yatomi2025}, capturing causal pathways and scale-to-scale information transfer missed by conventional approaches.
-By computing both Shannon Entropy and normalized mutual information NMI , we are able to quantify, for the first time, the complexity of the dynamics in a simulated solar tornado and the strength of the coupling between vorticity and key MHD variables during the vortex flow lifecycle.
-We performed the same analysis in a region with a magnetic flux tube that did not support a solar tornado.
-This approach allows us to address several open questions: What mechanisms dominate the thermal evolution within large-scale solar vortices?
-How do magnetic shear and vorticity evolve during vortex formation and decay?
-Are heating processes localized and dynamic, or diffuse and passive?
-And, critically, can we separate correlation from causation in vortex-driven energy transfer?
-Through this lens, we demonstrate that magnetic structuring and current-related quantities are persistently and causally linked to plasma heating, particularly during the vortex phase.
-The enhanced statistical coupling in the vortex region, contrasted against a control case without a vortex, further emphasizes the dynamic and localized nature of these processes.
-The methods presented here provide a general framework for applying information theory to both simulations and observations of the solar atmosphere, offering new tools for diagnosing energy transport in highly nonlinear and data-limited environments.

-We show that entropy increases and coupling patterns in the vortex region are consistent with magnetic complexity and dynamic interactions.
-The persistent NMI between temperature and magnetic shear during the vortex phase highlights current-driven heating as a dominant mechanism.
-Importantly, these coupling signatures vanish before and after the vortex event, confirming their dynamic origin.
-Our results establish IT diagnostics as powerful tools for probing causality and heating in nonlinear plasma environments and offer a path forward for future studies using simulations or limited observational datasets.
+More recently, IT has revealed vortex-flow coupling in turbulent plasmas \citep{Yatomi2025}, capturing causal pathways and scale-to-scale information transfer missed by conventional approaches.